TechSavantis/polisparalela/site/content/thinks/create-website-design-brief-download-template.md

 Save time creating your website design brief by downloading our template.
 Our example's based on a fictional company that needs a brochure website, so some sections might not be relevant to your project, but the format's the same and it should save you a lot of thinking time.

-Good luck with your website design brief, and don't forget to include Tomango on your list of agencies to quote for your project ;o)
+Good luck with your website design brief, and don't forget to include Polis Paralela on your list of agencies to quote for your project ;o)